4 Things You Should Know About Cancer and Dehydration

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-When you are undergoing cancer treatment, side effects such as vomiting or diarrhea can lead to dehydration.
+When you’re undergoing cancer treatment, side effects like vomiting or diarrhea can lead to dehydration.
 Infections, high fever, bleeding or merely not drinking enough fluids also can lead to dehydration.

 Dehydration is a serious condition and can be life-threatening if left untreated.
 The danger of dehydration is greatest if you live alone, because you may not recognize its signs and effects.

-Here are four things cancer patients should know about dehydration:
+Here are four things cancer care nurse Josette Snyder, BSN, MSN, AOCN, says cancer patients should know about dehydration:

-You’re dehydrated if you lightly pinch and pull up your skin and it stays standing up in a tent.
-Other symptoms include dry mouth; loose and crinkled skin; thick, dry body secretions; little or no urine output; dark urine; headache; and dizziness.
+You’re dehydrated if you lightly pinch and pull up your skin and it stays standing up in a tent, Snyder says.
+Other symptoms include:

-The first step is to manage symptoms that are contributing to dehydration.
+The first step is to manage symptoms that are contributing to dehydration, Snyder says.
 You should talk with your doctor or nurse for advice about managing these symptoms.
 The second step is to continue drinking fluids to replace those you’ve lost.

-We strongly encourage you to talk with your health care professional about your specific medical condition and treatments.
+Snyder strongly encourages you to talk with your healthcare professional about your specific medical condition and treatments.
 But in general, it’s time to call the doctor’s office if you experience: